Cricket Microservices Framework

 HTTP/S requests handled internally to serve both REST and HTML page calls.

-In-memory, no SQL database can be used for fast prototyping.
+Built-in, in-memory key-value database can be used for fast prototyping.

 Data to JSON serializer